 But you are always able to upgrade the stacks by bearing an additional cost.
 Most of the time, you get the chance to purchase an additional 50 lb or for a stack.

-FYI—certain trainers, such as NordicTrack Fusion CST, utilize magnetic resistance to offer smooth operation without needing traditional stack.
+Certain functional trainers, such as NordicTrack Fusion CST, provides 20 digital SMR magnetic resistance to offer smooth operation without the traditional weight stack system, providing more convenience for users to switch the training level.

 This is another important factor when choosing a good functional trainer.
 A high-end trainer must have pulleys that are easy to adjust.